The plantation of God

 In the woods […] a man casts off his years, as the snake his slough, and at what period soever of life, is always a child.
 In the woods, is perpetual youth.
 Within these plantations of God, a decorum and sanctity reign, a perennial festival is dressed and the guest sees not how he should tire of them in a thousand years.
 In the woods, we return to reason and faith.
 There I feel that nothing can befall me in life,—no disgrace, no calamity, (leaving me my eyes), which nature cannot repair.
 Standing on the bare ground,—my head bathed by the blithe air and uplifted into infinite space,—all mean egotism vanishes.
 I become a transparent eye-ball; I am nothing; I see all; the currents of the Universal Being circulate through me; I am part or particle of God.
 The name of the nearest friend sounds then foreign and accidental: to be brothers, to be acquaintances,—master or servant, is then a trifle and a disturbance.
 I am the lover of uncontained and immortal beauty.
 In the wilderness, I find something more dear and connate than in streets or villages.
 In the tranquil landscape, and especially in the distant line of the horizon, man beholds somewhat as beautiful as his own nature.

-And yet, as I have graciously come to accept the state of my own mortality, I find I only happen upon joy and solace in the great outdoors.
-Somehow, the peace, beauty and stillness of nature obliterates all traces of my bewildered self and my soul is bathed in redemptive, celestial light.
+And yet, as I have graciously come to accept the state of my own mortality, I find I only happen upon joy and solace during the spring and summer months.
+Somehow, the peace, beauty and stillness of the great outdoors obliterates all traces of my bewildered self and my soul is bathed in redemptive light.

 Ralph Waldo Emerson (25th May 1803–27th April 1882) was acutely aware of the healing properties of nature, composing some of the most exquisite prose in the English language on the restorative power of sylvan landscapes and the beauty of Mother Earth.